mrmacright/Metal-HUD-Mobile-Config/README.md

 8. Open the game you want the HUD enabled for before pressing "Show Running Apps"

-9. Click "Show Running Apps" to view running Apps
+9. Click "Show Running Apps" to see which apps are running.
+It might take some time if you have a lot of apps on your device!

 - If developer mode is not enabled on your device you will receive "Operation failed because Developer Mode is disabled on your iPhone or iPad".
 Follow instructions to enable dev mode!
 - Click an App in the list to automatically fill in the “App Path”